An unbiased method of measuring the ratio of two data sets: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the National Science Foundation of China (11621303), the National Key R\&D Program of China (2020YFC2201602, 2018YFA0404504, 2018YFA0404601, 2020YFC2201600) and CMS-CSST-2021-A02.
-JY acknowledges the support from China Postdoctoral Science Foundation (2021T140451).
-FYD is supported by a KIAS Individual Grant PG079001 at Korea Institute for Advanced Study.
-HYS acknowledges the support from CMS-CSST-2021-A01, NSFC of China under grant 11973070, and Key Research Program of Frontier Sciences, CAS, Grant No. ZDBS-LY-7013.
+J.Y. acknowledges the support from China Postdoctoral Science Foundation (2021T140451).
+H.Y.S. acknowledges the support from CMS-CSST-2021-A01, NSFC of China under grant 11973070, and Key Research Program of Frontier Sciences, CAS, grant No. ZDBS-LY-7013.
 This work made use of the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.
-The results in this paper have been derived using the following packages: Numpy \citep{numpy}, \texttt{HEALPix} \citep{healpix}, IPython \citep{ipython}, CCL \citep{pyccl}, TreeCorr \citep{treecorr}.
+The results in this paper have been derived using the following packages: Numpy \citep{numpy}, \texttt{HEALPix} \citep{healpix}, IPython \citep{ipython}, CCL \citep{pyccl}, and TreeCorr \citep{treecorr}.